dimitra-anasta/html-css-refrac/README.md

 # html-css-refrac
 # 01 HTML, CSS, and Git: Code Refractor

+## For this challenge, I refactored existing code in order for it to meet a certain standard, specifically making it more accessible.
+I also improved the CSS by consolidating selectors and properties.
+And finally, I fixed any links on the webpage that were not functioning.

+## Installation
 The first thing I did in this challenge was give the site a concise title "Horiseon" by editing line 7 and inserting the name between the title tags.